LeonMarqs/trvl-reactjs-website/README.md

 </p>

 # :computer: Technologies
-This project was made with this tools:
+This project was built with this tools:

 * [Javascript](https://www.javascript.com/)
 * [ReactJS](https://reactjs.org/)